Asymmetric thin-shell wormholes in the Kalb-Ramond background: Observational characteristics and extra photon rings: Null Geodesics and Effective Potential of the ATSW in the Kalb-Ramond Field

-Here, $b_c$ and $r_p$ denote the critical impact parameter and the photon sphere radius, respectively.
-The primary objective of this paper is to investigate a method for distinguishing an ATSW from a black hole within the KR field, specifically under the condition where the event horizon is obscured by the photon sphere.
+The primary objective of this paper is to investigate a method for distinguishing an ATSW from a black hole within the KR field, specifically under the condition where the event horizon is enclosed by the photon sphere.
 To this end, we assume an observer is situated in the space-time with mass parameter $M_1=1$, and the mass parameter of the other space-time $M_2$ is set to $M_2=k$.
 Under this configuration, the parameters $k$ and the throat radius $R$ must satisfy the following conditions~\cite{Wang:2020emr,Peng:2021osd}

 In essence, within the valid range of the parameter $k$, its specific value does not qualitatively affect the subsequent results and discussion.
 Therefore, we adopt the approach used in prior studies and set the value of $k=1.2$~\cite{Peng:2021osd,Guo:2022iiy}.
-Consequently, the relationship between the impact parameters $b_1$ and $b_2$ for the space-times $M_1$ and $M_2$ can be derived as follows
+The local tetrad frame in the neighborhood of the thin-shell wormhole in spacetime $M_{1,2}$ can be expressed as